Statistical and Computational Complexities of BFGS Quasi-Newton Method for Generalized Linear Models: Generalized linear model with polynomial link function

-\textbf{High signal-to-noise regime.} In the setting that the ground truth parameter has a relative large norm, i.e., $\|\theta^*\|/ \sigma \geq C$ for some universal constant $C>0$, the population loss function in \eqref{pop_loss} is locally strongly convex and smooth around $\theta^*$.
-More precisely, when $\|\theta-\theta^*\|$ is small, we have
+\textbf{High SNR regime.} In the setting that the ground truth parameter has a relatively large norm, i.e., $\|\theta^*\| \geq C$ for some constant $C>0$ that only depends on $\sigma$, the population loss in \eqref{pop_loss} is locally strongly convex and smooth around $\theta^*$.
+More precisely, when $\|\theta-\theta^*\|$ is small, using Taylor's theorem we have

 Hence, in a neighborhood of the optimal solution, the objective in \eqref{pop_loss} can be approximated as